willowbk/CMS/README.md

 `from CMS import optimize`

-An example of this can be found in the `Example` folder.
+An example of this can be found in the `Examples` folder.